uday133/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/united_arab_emirates.rst

 Installation
 ============

-:ref:`Install <general/install>` the following modules to get all the features of the United Arab Emirates localization:
+According to your needs, :ref:`install <general/install>` the following modules to get all the features of the **United Arab Emirates** localization:

 .. list-table::
    :header-rows: 1